The Unofficial History of the Minnesota Breakfast

 A Financial Report, Unaudited

-You pay the at the door for breakfast.
+You pay at the door for breakfast.
 We sell ads in this directory.
 Thank you, sponsors!
 If there’s a shortfall, we pass the hat at the final March meeting.
 If there’s a surplus, we subsidize breakfast until it’s spent.

 A Club for Thrifty Scandinavians